Florin Răducioiu: Espanyol and loans

 Having scored his country's only goal in Euro 1996, manager Harry Redknapp signed him for West Ham United in 1996.
 There, he was teammates with compatriot Ilie Dumitrescu.
 He made his Premier League debut on 24 August when he replaced Marc Rieper in the 39th minute of a 2–1 home win over Southampton.
 Most famously, he scored a goal in a 2–2 draw against Manchester United after being criticized by Redknapp for going shopping with his wife at Harvey Nichols on a previous match day, a claim Răducioiu denied.
 Despite showing promise, he never adapted to the pace and competitive nature of the English game, making no real impact at Upton Park.
 He scored three goals during his spell with The Hammers, in addition to his goal against Manchester United, he scored against Stockport County in the League Cup and Sunderland in the league.
 Having fallen out with manager Redknapp at the East London club, he was transferred back to Espanyol after his short underachieving spell, having scored just two goals in the Premier League.

 In the second half of the 1996–97 season, Răducioiu scored two doubles for Espanyol, one in a loss to Sporting Gijón and the other in a 2–0 win over Barcelona in the Derbi Barceloní.

 In the summer of 1997 he joined VfB Stuttgart.
-He made his Bundesliga debut on 23 August when coach Joachim Löw sent him at half-time to replace Jonathan Akpoborie in a 3–1 away win against MSV Duisburg where he closed the score.
+Răducioiu made his Bundesliga debut on 23 August when coach Joachim Löw sent him at half-time to replace Jonathan Akpoborie in a 3–1 away win against MSV Duisburg where he closed the score.
 He played for them in three games in the early stages of the 1997–98 UEFA Cup Winners' Cup campaign in which Stuttgart reached the final.

 Comebacks to Brescia and Dinamo

 In 1998, Răducioiu made a comeback at Brescia, this time playing for two years in Serie B. Afterwards he returned to his country at Dinamo, where he stayed only for the first half of the 2000–01 season.
 Răducioiu scored his only goal during this second spell with The Red Dogs in a 3–2 loss to Petrolul Ploiești.
-He made his last Divizia A appearance on 24 November 2000 in a 3–2 win over Astra Ploiești, having a total of 84 matches with 30 goals in the competition.
+He made his last Divizia A appearance on 24 November 2000 in a 3–2 win over Astra Ploiești, totaling 84 matches with 30 goals in the competition.